Anjuna: Anjuna beach

-Anjuna Beach is a beach in Goa, which is located 18 kilometers from Panaji and 8 kilometers to the west of Mapusa, North Goa.
-It is situated in Anjuna village of Bardez taluka in North Goa.
+The Anjuna beach is situated within the town, which is located 18 kilometers from Panaji and 8 kilometers to the west of Mapusa, North Goa.
 The beach is part of a 30 kilometer stretch of extended beach coastline along the west coast of Goa by the Arabian Sea.
 The beach is known for world-class snorkeling and wildlife viewing.

-Attractions close to Anjuna Beach include the Anjuna flea market and Chapora Fort which can be seen even from the beach.
+Attractions close to Anjuna beach include the Anjuna flea market and Chapora Fort, which can be seen from the beach.